A relative approach to opinion formation: Model dynamics

 Asymptotic periodic behavior of type 3 seems to reflect the dynamics between a typical pioneer and the masses which tend to follow the pioneer's ideas.
 In this context, one could think of non-fashionistas copying the ideas of fashionistas in the fashion industry, or regular social media users who follow the actions of influencers.
 Observe that the pioneer in the type 3 example changes her opinion in the opposite direction, relative to those of the \textit{other} agents, while the pioneer in the type 2 example changes her opinion opposite to her \textit{own} opinion.

 Investigation of patterns of persistent instability in opinion formations has been performed before, for example in \citep{Flache2004} or \citep{Strang2001}.
-However, to our best knowledge, it has never been demonstrated before in a linear model with a ``well-connected" population.
-As in Figure \ref{fig_Change_Abs}, the opinions as shown in Figure \ref{fig_pol} would grow unboundedly when considered from an absolute opinion interpretation; within our relative context the opinion development stabilizes to a periodic pattern.
+However, to our best knowledge, it has never been demonstrated before in a linear model with a ``well-connected" and ``aperiodic'' population.
+As in Figure \ref{fig_Change_Abs}, the applied influence weights in producing Figure \ref{fig_per} leads to opinions growing unboundedly in time considered from an absolute opinion interpretation; within the relative context the opinion development stabilizes to a periodic pattern.